翻譯進度

 5</ul>

-You may also display the net price (excludes tax) and display the tax amount separately:
+You may also display the subtotal price and tax amount separately:

 1<ul>